How engicloud.ai Empowers Engineers and Researchers to Build, Share, and Extend Photovoltaic Modeling Workflows

 4. Battery Sizing Calculator

-In engicloud.ai, each of these code blocks becomes a Calculator — a self-contained, reusable Python model with clearly defined inputs and outputs.
+In engicloud.ai, you don't have to rewrite your existing code.
+Instead, each of these code blocks becomes a Calculator—a self-contained, reusable Python model withclearly defined inputs and outputs:

 Calculator Inputs Outputs